Cedar Park, Philadelphia

-Cedar Park is a neighborhood of Philadelphia, Pennsylvania.
-Located in the larger West Philadelphia district, it stretches north to Larchwood Ave., south to Kingsessing Ave., east to 46th Street, and west to 52nd Street.
+Cedar Park is a neighborhood of Philadelphia, Pennsylvania, United States.
+Located in the larger West Philadelphia district, it stretches north to Larchwood Avenue, south to Kingsessing Avenue, east to 46th Street, and west to 52nd Street.

+History

 Originally outlying farmland, Cedar Park was built between 1850 and 1910 as a streetcar suburb of Center City.
 Its development as a suburb accelerated with the installation of horsecars in the 1850s and again with the arrival of electric trolley lines in 1892.

+The name of the neighborhood is derived from a city owned park, also called Cedar Park, that is at 50th Street and Baltimore Avenue.
+The land was purchased by the city in 1908 and a city ordinance was signed into law in 1911 declaring it Cedar Park.
+There is no official explanation as to the name, but it may have been derived from the Cedar Avenue Improvement Organization, who led efforts into ensuring there was a park.

-It is racially and ethnically diverse, and much of the historic Queen Anne-style architecture still stands.
+The neighborhood is racially and ethnically diverse, and much of the historic Queen Anne-style architecture still stands.

-Since about 2000, the neighborhood has been undergoing gentrification stimulated by the University of Pennsylvania's redevelopment plan for West Philadelphia.
+Since circa 2000, the neighborhood has been undergoing gentrification, stimulated by the University of Pennsylvania's redevelopment plan for West Philadelphia.
 There is a distinct progressive-politics mien to the neighborhood and a sizable African immigrant community located along and near Baltimore Avenue between 46th and 49th Streets.
 Cedar Park's residents are predominantly Jamaican/Caribbean and African immigrants, but many are African American (American-born blacks) or white.

+Demographics

+As of the 2020 Census, there were 8,752 people residing in Cedar Park.
+The racial composition of the neighborhood was 52.6% White alone, 31.0% Black alone, 5.4% Asian alone, 0.3% American Indian and Alaska Native alone, 2.0% some other race, and 8.7% multiracial.
+7.1% of residents were Hispanic or Latino.

+Education

+The neighborhood is host to Saint Francis de Sales School, a private, Catholic School located in the St. Francis De Sales Church at 47th Street and Springfield Avenue.
+The School District of Philadelphia operates Henry C. Lea Elementary School just outside the neighborhood at 47th Street and Locust street.

+Public Transit

+SEPTA services the neighborhood with bus routes, two subway–service trolley lines), and one regional rail stop along the Media/Wawa Line.
+The regional rail stop is 49th Street Station, located at 49th Street and Chester Avenue.